Linkin Park: 2017–2023: Hiatus and reissues

-On April 28, 2020, bassist Dave Farrell revealed the band is working on new music.
+Shinoda, Farrell and Hahn began working on new music together, without any public announcement; by 2019, they were later rejoined by Delson, but Bourdon chose not to participate.
+The band met Dead Sara vocalist Emily Armstrong in 2019, and began working on music with her shortly after, along with various other musicians, including drummer Colin Brittain.
+On April 28, 2020, bassist Dave Farrell revealed the band was working on new music.
 On August 13, the band released "She Couldn't", a track that was originally recorded in 1999, and it was included on a 20th anniversary edition of their debut album Hybrid Theory, released on October 9.
-On January 8, 2021, Linkin Park released a remix of "One Step Closer" by American electronic duo 100 Gecs.
+On January 8, 2021, Linkin Park released a remix of "One Step Closer" by American electronic duo 100 gecs.
 The band revealed it was the first of many new remixes inspired by Reanimation to come.
-On October 29, when asked about the band playing live shows again, Shinoda stated that "Now is not the time [for the band's return].
+On October 29, when asked about the band playing live shows again, Shinoda stated, "Now is not the time [for the band's return].
 We don't have the focus on it.
 We don't have the math worked out.
 And I don't mean that by financially math, I mean that like emotional and creative math."
 In April 2022, Shinoda reiterated that the band was not working on a new album, new music, or touring.

 In February 2023, the band started an interactive game on their website teasing the 20th anniversary of Meteora.
-On February 6, they revealed a previously unreleased demo "Lost" that was formally released on February 10, as the lead single from the upcoming reissue of the album, releasing on April 7.
+On February 6, they revealed a previously unreleased demo, "Lost", that was formally released on February 10, as the lead single from the reissue of the album, released on April 7.
+The second single, "Fighting Myself" was released on March 24.